 In normal times we will deliver luggage to rooms but during COVID-19 this will not be possible as we will not be permitted to enter your room.
 We may store luggage in hotel storage rooms or in our support vehicles.
 If stored in our vehicle we will deliver luggage directly to the owner or partner of the owner.
 Our customers may wish to wipe down bags that have been left in storage rooms.
 Where bicycles are stored in storage rooms we recommend the same procedure.

-As a general practice we do not transport customers in our vehicles because of licence and insurance restrictions.
-We can transport cyclists in emergency, high-need situations such as a breakdown or illness.
+As a general practice we do not transport customers in our vehicles because of license and insurance restrictions.
+On Cycle Canada tours we can transport cyclists in emergency, high-need situations such as a breakdown or illness.
 In such cases, only the back seats of the vehicle will be used.
 There will be a protective transparent barrier between front and back seats.
 Before and after each occasion where a customer has been transported all surfaces of the interior of the vehicle will be cleaned using health department protocols.
 Customers travelling in our vehicles must wear masks and minimize touching surfaces as much as possible.
+Where there is no back seat we will not transport riders and other arrangements will need to be made.

 The following links provide fact sheets from the Government of Canada, Ontario and B.C. to help you know what to expect and keep you safe.